Model Fusion via Retrofitting: Motivation

-where $l^{\cF, i}$ is the width of $\cF$ at level $i$ and $\cP$ is the set of binary right stochastic matrices of dimension $d^i \times l^{\cF, i}$.
-Intuitively, for each neuron in the concatenated base outputs $\zz^i(\xx)$, we compute the squared L2 distance to \textbf{its closest neuron in the fused model output} $\zz^{\cF, i}(\xx)$, and sum these distances.

-To solve for the desired weights $\ww^{\cF, i}$ of the fused model $\cF$ at level $i$, we can minimize this cost:
+Intuitively, for each neuron in the concatenated base outputs $\zz(\xx)$, we compute the squared L2 distance to \textbf{the closest neuron in the fused model output} $\zz^{\cF_\ww}(\xx)$, which can be viewed as its \textbf{representative neuron}, and sum the resulting distances weighed by importance.
+To solve for the desired weights $\ww$ of the fused model $\cF$ at level $l$, we would, in principle choose $\ww$ to minimize this cost.

-Popular layer-wise fusion algorithms \citep{singh2020model, ainsworth2022git} attempt to solve \cref{eq:unweighted-optimal-sol} by solving for soft/hard permutation matrices, and then proceed to average the aligned weights (of the base models), layer-by-layer.
-In \cref{sec:experiments} we empirically demonstrate that these algorithms: \textbf{a}) fail to perform on par with base models in zero-shot fusion, i.e. they require a fine-tuning phase; and \textbf{b}) fail to achieve meaningful transfer knowledge in the non-IID regime.
+Popular layer-wise fusion algorithms \citep{singh2020model, ainsworth2022git} similarly optimize an L2 distance to obtain soft or hard permutation matrices for neuron alignment, then average the aligned weights of the base models layer by layer.
+In \cref{sec:experiments} we show empirically that these algorithms: \textbf{a}) fail to match base model performance in zero-shot fusion, i.e.\ they require a fine-tuning phase; and \textbf{b}) fail to achieve meaningful knowledge transfer in heterogeneous data regimes.

-We hypothesize that these shortcomings arise because: \textbf{a}) current algorithms ignore how the fused model evolves across levels, treating each level in isolation by only tracking past permutation or alignment matrices, without accounting for potential non-linear changes in the semantic content of previous level outputs; and \textbf{b}) not all neurons contribute equally to a model's prediction on average, but are getting averaged with equal importance.
-This can especially be an issue in the non-IID setting, where the activations on unseen data may be noisy or irrelevant.
+We hypothesize that these shortcomings arise for two reasons. \textbf{a}) Current algorithms treat each level in isolation, tracking only past permutation or alignment matrices without accounting for how the fused model's intermediate representations evolve as the algorithm progresses through the levels. \textbf{b}) Neurons are averaged with equal importance, despite contributing unequally to a model's predictions on average.
+This is particularly problematic in heterogeneous data settings, where activations on unseen data may be noisy or irrelevant, and where different models may learn to extract fundamentally different features.